yohannesaf/Computational-Approach-to-Analyze-and-Visualize-Rap-Lyrics/lyrics/shade_shiest.md

 Showin off the broads
 I'm mister quick to get to bang
-Now you might catch Sheist gettin bent in every coast Still the nigga with the heat gettin rid of every coast Still fuckin with Mizz, we run trizz when we bored
+Now you might catch Sheist gettin bent in every coast Still the nigga with the heat gettin rid of every coastp Still fuckin with Mizz, we run trizz when we bored
-And you know I got the X, twenties what they hittin for See me if you want to score, 'cause I got what you need Or you can see me at the club, tinted SUV
+And you know I got the X, twenties what they hittin for See me if you want to score, 'cause I got what you need
-Gettin in for free, I'm bout to get my name known Sheist pull a heist nigga just to get it on